johsteffens/beth/README.md

 # Motivation
 Object oriented programming is generally associated with a specific framework which can be seen in many programming Languages.
-I'd say tat C++ offers one of the most efficient framework.
+I'd say that C++ offers one of the most efficient framework.
 I've used, appreciated and valued it for decades.
 (Still do.)
 But that language has also issues, which caused some resentment over time.